The puzzling disappearance and death of Mitchell Dale Stehling in Mesa Verde National Park

 The disappearance of Dale Stehling

-When he had not returned two hours after he started on the Spruce Tree House hike, an intensive two-week search began that, at its peak, included 60 searchers, two dog teams, helicopter surveillance, and rope teams that rappelled off cliffs in the Chapin Mesa area.
+The next day, June 10, an intensive two-week search began.
+At its peak, it included 60 searchers, two dog teams, helicopter surveillance, and rope teams that rappelled off cliffs in the Chapin Mesa area.
 The K-9 team initially showed interest in the region in the first days of the search.

 Petroglyph Trail